Reinventing Basque Cuisine

-Today, Azurmendi is ranked 26 in the San Pellegrino list of the 50 Best Restaurants in the World and was voted the Best Sustainable Restaurant in 2014.
-Ataxias cuisine identity is linked to the Basque Country and its roots, but at the same time innovative and universal.
+Today, Azurmendi is ranked 38 in the San Pellegrino list of the 50 Best Restaurants in the World.
+Atxa’s cuisine identity is linked to the Basque Country and its roots, but at the same time innovative and universal.
 “We want the customers to enjoy the full experience.
-First taking a walk in the garden outside, where they can meet and test a variety of native plants; then enjoy snacks in the inner garden, before going through the kitchen to finally reach the dining room with views of the surroundings.
-There they can enjoy a tasting menu, thoughtfully designed to delight them,” explains Atxa.
+First taking a walk in the garden outside, where they can see and taste a variety of native plants; then enjoying snacks in the inner garden, before going through the kitchen to finally reach the dining room with views of the surroundings.
+There they can enjoy a tasting menu, thoughtfully designed to delight them,” explains the chef.

 The 12 tables in Azurmendi restaurant face a large window at the top of a valley overlooking the Basque woods.
-The dramatic backdrop is perfect to savor the dishes on the menu, “original, but without fanfare.”
-Some of the most popular plates include smoked anchovy, Bloody “Mar”, Foie Gras ashes, grilled squid in its ink, pigeon or truffled egg and chard.
-The cook’s recipes call for local products without “star” ingredients: “every season and every day, we work with many different and indispensable products,” says the renowned chef.
+The dramatic backdrop is perfect to savor the dishes on the menu, which the chef calls “original, but without fanfare.”
+Some of the most popular plates include smoked anchovy, Bloody “Mar”, Foie Gras ashes, grilled squid in its ink, pigeon, or truffled egg and chard.
+The cook’s recipes call for local products without “star” ingredients: “every season and every day, we work with many different and indispensable products,” recounts the renowned chef.

-He has learned great lessons from his teachers, especially perseverance and work, virtues that he conveys to the 60 people that make up his staff.
-“Everyone has the sole purpose of providing pleasure from our prism,” adds the Basque chef.
+He has learned great lessons from his teachers, especially perseverance and hard work, virtues that he conveys to the 60 people that make up his staff.
+“Everyone has the sole purpose of providing pleasure from our clients,” adds the Basque chef.

 In the field of research, Atxa has developed new techniques—such as the tridextensionalences— in cooperation with the University of the Basque Country and worked with hospitals and R&D (research and development) companies related to food and health.
 For him, supporting gastronomic research is essential, as well as providing support to entrepreneurs.
-He advises them to conduct their own projects.
+He advises them on how to conduct their own projects.
 “With few exceptions, I think it is the individuals themselves who have to design their path by visiting schools, restaurants and research centers to quench their thirst for learning,” he says.

-To celebrate his successes and the tenth anniversary of his restaurant Azurmendi, Eneko Atxa is preparing a special surprise.
-But on the subject, he just says: “I want to look for a very, very special way to acknowledge the loyalty and unconditional support of many of our clients, friends, and collaborators.” ■
+To celebrate his successes, the chef wants to make clear where his heart is, “I want to look for a very, very special way to acknowledge the loyalty and unconditional support of many of our clients, friends, and collaborators.” ■